 2. The code you write must meet all of the requirements stated in the lab exam and its corresponding assignment.
 (If there is a difference, the requirements in the exam take precedence.)

-3. The code you write must conform to the class (and, if applicable, your TAs) style standards.
+3. The code you write must conform to the class style standards.
 It must not be unnecessarily complex.
 It must not use any banned-from-this-course statements, constructs or approaches; in particular it may not

-You may use non-banned statements more advanced than weve covered (to that point of the course), but it is up to you to use them reasonably.
+You may use non-banned statements more advanced than weve covered (to that point of the course), but it is up to you to use them correctly and reasonably.
 You can also add private fields, constants and methods to those provided to you as part of the exam, within the constraints described in Taking Lab Exams, but you do so at your own risk.
 You can add additional comments to explain your work.
-You may not otherwise modify the exam's programs; in particular, you cannot add code to, or change code in, methods other than those the exams says you are to complete.
-(All methods you are to complete have the phrase "Your code goes here".)
+You may not otherwise modify the exam's classes; in particular, you cannot add code to, or change code in, methods other than those the exams says you are to complete.
+All methods you are to complete have the phrase *** REPLACE THIS COMMENT WITH YOUR CODE ***.

 Your exam will be scored as follows: